mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 if __name__ == '__main__':
     app.run(debug=True)

 {% endhighlight %}

-This code creates instance of `Flask` class which is the central object in any Flask project.
+This "toy" code creates instance of `Flask` class which is the central object in any Flask project.
 It has all utilities necessary to start dynamic WSGI app.
 Running it will initiate local server with single route "/" answering all requests.
 Name of the view is index, since it is default name, that is looked up by all browsers.
 When we enter domain address (127.0.0.1:5000 in this case) flask will make sure that `index` view is presented in response.
 Index view is whatever stands after `index()` function return statement.
 If statement at the end of the file is Python convention that ensures that the app will run properly when it is called as a Python script from bash.

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ python app.py